dentarg/auth0-blog/_posts/2017-01-09-alternatives-to-native-mobile-app-development.markdown

 * Performance of Xamarin apps is comparable to that of natively written applications.

 ### Cons
-* Although you can achieve code shareability, you will occassionaly need to write platform specific code.
+* Although you can achieve code shareability, you will occasionally need to write platform specific code.
 * You will need to understand iOS and Android APIs to be able to get the most of out the platform.
 * The licensing model can be difficult to navigate with certain features locked behind Professional and Enterprise licenses.